Survival and Combat Knives

-Survival knives and combat knives are often the same knife.
-Military Post Exchanges offered knives for soldiers who preferred something other than a Ka Bar, Air force survival knife or trench knife the government provided.
+Survival knives and combat knives were often the same knife.
+Military Post Exchanges offered knives for soldiers who preferred something other than a Ka Bar, Air Force Survival knife or trench knife the government provided.
 Magazines and outdoor stores offered a selection of knives in a variety of patterns made in the USA and imported.

-Bowies, in my opinion, they are a little of both.
+Bowies are a little of both.
 They usually average over 5" and often have a false edge in a clip or spear point which makes them effective for penetration and solid steel blades for durable use.